gravitational/teleport/rfd/0191-workload-id-config-ux.md

   the given string.
 - `not_matches_string`: The target attribute must be a string and must not match the given regex pattern.
+- `present`: The target attribute must be set.
+- `not_present`: The target attribute must not be set.

 Alternatively, a rule may consist of a single expression.
 This expression is configured by the user in the predicate language with access to the same